roots/docs/sage/theme-development-and-building.md

     $ yarn add slick-carousel
     ```

-2. Open up `main.js` and `main.css` to add the entry points for the package.
+2. Open up `main.js` and `main.scss` to add the entry points for the package.
 If you're using the Slick Carousel then your theme JS and CSS would look like:

     ```js
     /** import external dependencies */